-Topical lectures, academic research, and hands-on laboratory studies are at the heart of all these programs.
+Topical lectures, academic research, and hands-on laboratory studies are at the heart of all molecular biology programs.
 Research requirements are considerably more extensive at the graduate level.
 Master's and doctoral students can typically specialize some of their courses and research opportunities in a microbiology niche that interests them.
 Graduates of all levels are eligible for molecular biology-related work, although an advanced degree can bring wider opportunities.